jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ![](images/availability-on-demand.png)

-## Integration with SSH Credentials Plugin
+### Integration with SSH Credentials Plugin
 This plugin is now integrated with the [SSH Credentials Plugin](https://plugins.jenkins.io/ssh-credentials).
-This changes how slaves are configured.
+This changes how agents are configured.
 The Node configuration is simplified, e.g. you now just have a Credentials drop down listing all the "Global" and "System" scoped credentials.